2010 Northeast Conference men's basketball tournament: Format

-For the sixth straight year, the NEC Men's Basketball Tournament will consist of an eight-team playoff format with all games played at the home of the higher seed.
-After the quarterfinals, the teams will be reseeded so the highest remaining seed plays the lowest remaining seed in the semifinals.
-This is Bryant's first year at D-I and is ineligible for any post-season tournaments and thus not allowed to participate.
+For the sixth straight year, the NEC Men's Basketball Tournament consisted of an eight-team playoff format with all games played at the home of the higher seed.
+After the quarterfinals, the teams were reseeded so the highest remaining seed plays the lowest remaining seed in the semifinals.
+This was Bryant's first year at D-I and is ineligible for any post-season tournaments and thus not allowed to participate.